Is Circumference And Diameter The Same

 Why is Pi Constant?

 The reason why this ratio is constant is deeply rooted in the geometry of Euclidean space.
-Circles, by definition, are perfectly symmetrical.
+Now, circles, by definition, are perfectly symmetrical.
 Every point on the circle is equidistant from the center.
 This inherent symmetry dictates that the relationship between the distance around the circle and the distance across it must be constant.

 Understanding the Formulas in Practice